SRGSSR/pillarbox-android/pillarbox-ui/docs/README.md

     }
 }
 ```

 The `defaultAspectRatio` is used while the video is loading or if the player doesn't play a video.

-In this example, we use `ScaleMode.Fit` to fit the content to the parent container, but there is more _ScaleMode_ :
+In this example we use `ScaleMode.Fit` to fit the content to the parent container but there are more scales modes :

 - `ScaleMode.Fit` : Fit player content to the parent container and keep aspect ratio.
 - `ScaleMode.Fill` : Fill player content to the parent container.